-Schools districts may not divest themselves of responsibility for the nondiscriminatory administration of school safety measures and student discipline by relying on outside law enforcement, and OCR may hold RPS accountable for the discriminatory actions taken by SROs, including violations of Title VI, Section 504, and the ADA.
-The use of police officers to handle routine and minor misbehaviors fails to improve school safety.
+Schools districts may not divest themselves of responsibility for the nondiscriminatory administration of school safety measures and student discipline by relying on outside law enforcement, and OCR may hold RPS accountable for the discriminatory actions taken by SROs, including violations of Title VI, Section 504, and the ADA.85 The use of police officers to handle routine and minor misbehaviors fails to improve school safety.
 Instead, this practice exacerbates and escalates discipline incidents and creates a negative school climate.

 African American students and SWD in RPS are disproportionately subject to referral to law enforcement and school-based law enforcement complaints.
-According to OCR data for the 2011-12 school year, RPS reported 784 school-based referrals to law enforcement.
-African American students made up 75.5% of the student population but 92.74% of students referred to law enforcement.
+According to OCR data for the 2011-12 school year, RPS reported 784 school-based referrals to law enforcement.86 African American students made up 75.5% of the student population but 92.74% of students referred to law enforcement.
 African American students were 4.69 times more likely than White students to be subjected to school-based referral to law enforcement.
 SWD made up 16.18% of the student population but 23.34% of students referred to law enforcement.
 SWD were 1.54 times more likely than SWOD to be subjected to school-based referral to law enforcement.
+Black SWD were 14.75% of the total student population, but 22.83% of students subjected to school-based referral to law enforcement.
+Subjected to school-based referral to law enforcement.
+Subjected to school-based referral to law enforcement.
 Black SWD were 14.75% of the total student population, but 22.83% of students subjected to school-based referral to law enforcement.
 See Figure 11.87 decline in school-based offenses: only six school-based offenses for the 2015-16 school year, compared to 40 during the 2014-15.
 Boushall, Elkhardt, Henderson, and Thompson Middle Schools also saw declines.
 The overall improvement in school-based offense rates can likely be attributed to the Richmond Police Department's implementation of the Law Enforcement Intervention Focused on Education ("LIFE") program in partnership with RPS.
 LIFE is a diversionary program focused on helping students gain better decisionmaking skills to avoid future misbehavior.
 It remains to be seen, however, to what extend the partnership will continue or if it will result in necessary changes to the SRO MOU in place between RPS and RPD.